A primary school teacher teaching a student to paint.

 At this stage, you’re probably wondering what you need to study to become a teacher.

-But how can you become a teacher if you already have a bachelor degree?
+But how can you become a teacher if you already have a bachelors degree?
 In that situation, you need a Master of Teaching.

 What this means is that you can continue working in your existing career for most of your degree.
 You can also bring your wealth of previous work and life experience to a range of subjects in the classroom.